By Marguerite Picard

 Interdisciplinary collaborative practice allows for both spouses and their children to be cared for in the particular circumstances of their family, including their particular pain about the timing of separation.
 It is about caring for every member of the family emotionally, financially and legally, and supporting parents to keep their kids as their compass.

-be reeling from the shock of it, or one who is having doubts about their marriage, in collaborative practice, the aim is for every member of the family to be in the best shape possible, whether that is in two homes or one.
+Whether I am consulted by the person who has finally spoken of a long-planned separation, the one who might be reeling from the shock of it, or one who is having doubts about their marriage, in collaborative practice, the aim is for every member of the family to be in the best shape possible, whether that is in two homes or one.

 Working with psychologists and counsellors allows for the possibility of couples counselling rather than boarding the divorce train, express to a place nobody wants to go, at great emotional and financial cost.
 If separation is the plan or the end result, collaboration is supportive, focuses on the future and avoids acrimony.
 By comparison with litigation or adversarial negotiation, this is a gift for every day of the year.
 Sad but consoling.